Octoco-de/Aria2Shiva/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Copy the `config.sample.py` file to `config.py` and add your Telegram bot token and allowed chat IDs with their passwords.
-4. Run the `start_bot.sh` script to start the bot.
-It will open a new tmux session and start the bot inside it.

 ## Run
 To start the bot, you can run the startBot script